-Bringing knowledge and expertise to your business every day, a KTP project is a three way partnership between your organisation, the University and a high-calibre graduate.
+Bringing knowledge and expertise to your business every day, a Knowledge Transfer Partnership (KTP) project is a three-way collaboration between your organisation, the University and a high-calibre graduate.
 The project can last from between six months and three years.
 Below are some examples of KTP projects with the University of Birmingham.

 Ann Pursey, Group Partnerships, Prime plc "Having a dedicated University of Birmingham associate on site has enabled us to focus on delivering the project on time and on budget"